SpaceyLad/simulacra/README.md

 # Simulacra
-Written and developed by Stian Kvålshagen

 This is a hobby project and for security research.
-The code is heavly inspired by username-anarchy, written by Andrew Horton(urbanadventurer) If you like the code and the idea, i higly recommend visiting and try out username-anarchy for further enumeration and learning :) https://github.com/urbanadventurer/username-anarchy
+The code is inspired by username-anarchy, written by Andrew Horton(urbanadventurer) If you like the code and the idea, I highly recommend visiting and try out username-anarchy for further enumeration and learning :) https://github.com/urbanadventurer/username-anarchy

 # How to use

-There is a simple explaination in the help menu which you can use with -h.
+There is a simple explanation in the help menu which you can use with -h.
 Here are some examples:

 A simple wordlist and printing the result on screen.